alexpetrescu/csharp-coding--playground/README.md

 -   [x] Set(int, T) - Updates the value of the element at the given index of the linked list.
 -   [x] Insert(int, T) - Inserts the element at the given index of the linked list.
 -   [x] RemoveAt(int) - Removes the element at the given index of the linked list.
--   [x] Remove(T) - Removes all the occurences of the given value from the linked list.
+-   [x] Remove(T) - Removes all the occurrences of the given value from the linked list.
--   [x] NthValueFromEnd(int) - Returns the value of the node at nth position from the end of the linked list.
+-   [x] NthValueFromEnd(int) - Returns the value of the node at the nth position from the end of the linked list.
 -   [x] Reverse() - Reverses the linked list.

 ### Stack